Virginia Beach Distracted Driving Accident Lawyer

 - Ten percent of injury crashes in 2011 involved distracted driving.

 The sheer number of accidents involving distracted drivers is staggering.
-If you were injured in a car accident and believe distracted driving may have been a cause, our attorneys can assist you with your legal options.
+If you were injured in a car accident and believe distracted driving may have been a cause, our lawyers in Virginia Beach can assist you with your litigaiton options.

 Distracted driving is becoming more prevalent, according to the official U.S. Government website Distraction.gov.
 In 2014, 3,179 people lost their lives, and 431,000 were injured in motor vehicle crashes involving distracted drivers.